 Expectations and Preparation

 All program participants are required to attend the entire program, from the scheduled arrival date/time through the scheduled departure date/time.
 Prior to their programs, BOSP and Faculty Leaders conduct a series of mandatory orientation sessions, which includes an online orientation module and an in-person orientation in Spring Quarter.
 Some Faculty Leaders may also offer a required pre-program course and/or additional meetings.
-A complete list of academic prerequisites and additional program requirements is listed in the "Quick Facts" section of the program-specific webpages.
+A complete list of academic prerequisites is listed in the "Quick Facts" section of the program-specific webpages.

 The activity level of Short-Term Programs varies depending on the location and academic focus.
 You can find more information about the activity level for your program(s) of interest in the "Quick Facts" section of the program-specific webpage.
 If you have questions about the activity level for a specific program, please contact a BOSP Program Manager.